tomhoover/guide-programming-fundamentals-in-python/guide.md

 ###What is Python?
 Python is a scripting programming language known for both its simplicity and wide breadth of applications.
 For this reason it is considered one of the best languages for beginners.
 Used for everything from Web Development to Scientific Computing, Python is referred to as a “general purpose” language by the greater programming community.

-Many Python programmers (aka “Pythonistas”) love this language because it maintains a certain philosophy of best practices, described in Tim Peter’s famous “Zen of Python.”
+Many Python programmers (aka “Pythonistas”) love this language because it maintains a certain philosophy of best practices, described in [Tim Peter’s famous “Zen of Python”](https://www.python.org/dev/peps/pep-0020/).
 There is a large Python community both off and online that is welcoming and supportive of beginners, and you can find a plethora of additional materials in the resources section of this guide.

 ###About this Guide:
-This guide will follow Thinkful’s project-driven learning philosophy, i.e. ”all concepts are taught within the context of that project and students learn as they build”.
+This guide will follow Thinkful’s [project-driven learning philosophy](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning), i.e. ”all concepts are taught within the context of that project and students learn as they build”.
 You will be creating a “Pypet” (“Python-pet”) of your choosing.
 As you learn new Python concepts you will be able to add new features to your Pypet.
 This way you will be able to put your new knowledge to use right away and actually create a project in Python.

 This guide will assume no programming knowledge.
 You will be using a tool called Nitrous to set up your developer environment which will make it very easy to quickly get started.
 After this guide you will feel comfortable using Python fundamentals and have a "Pypet" to show off!